microsoft/pxt-arcade/docs/hardware/adding.md

 There are some restrictions on the pinout:

-* if using SPI screen, if needs to be on SPI pins (of course); on F4 best use SPI1 as it may allow for faster refresh in the future
+* if using SPI screen, if needs to be on SPI pins; on F4 best use SPI1 as it may allow for faster refresh in the future
 * DISPLAY_BL should be on a pin with PWM (so we can dim it)
 * MENU button should be a pin which can wake the MCU up from sleep mode (on D51 it requires `EIC`; on F4 it can be any pin)
 * other buttons can be on any pin